FoxyNPF/foxynpf.github.io/_posts/2019-9-24-Setting up Dionaea & Cowrie with MHN.md

 ## Installing Cowrie

 Next I started to play around with the Cowrie sensor, this was really fun and I will outline how to customise your honeypot so that it’s not immediately obvious to an attacker that they have accessed an SSH honeypot.
 I used the same setup as my Dionaea instance, Linux Ubuntu 18.04, 40GB HD and 2 GB RAM.
-Once deployed run ‘sudo apt-get update’ and change the SSH port used for accessing the box.
+Once deployed run ``sudo apt-get update`` and change the SSH port used for accessing the box.

 ``sudo nano /etc/ssh/sshd_config``